ryc9011/SimplePogoBotManager/README.txt

 Unzip the files and place them somewhere convenient, follow the instructions on those sites for installing them, and then fill out the paths to those files by editing config.bat (To edit config.bat, right click it and then click Edit.)
-For reference, a file path would look something like this: C:\Users\Bob\Release\NecroBot.exe Then, start PogoBotManager.bat to begin!
+For reference, the folder path would look something like this:
+C:\Users\Bob\Release if the location of Necrobot.exe is located at C:\Users\Bob\Release\Necrobot.exe or like this "C:\Users\Bob Johnson\Release" if the location of Necrobot.exe is located at C:\Users\Bob Johnson\Release\Necrobot.exe
+^^^^ note the use of quotation marks when the directory path has a space/spaces ^^^^ Then, start PogoBotManager.bat to begin!

 This program only supports a maximum of 5 accounts at a time.